NestorPatricio/NestorPatricio/README.md

 ## 🤔 About me
 I'm Néstor Patricio, a General practitioner from Chile who changed his career to become a Python developer.<br>
 I've 10 years of treating patients in different contexts and working with different kinds of peoples to find the best course of treatament for them.
-I know the importance of teamwork, listen to others, having a respectful convesation and being empathic.<br>
+I know the importance of teamwork, listen to others, having a respectful conversation and being empathic.<br>
 I consider myself a curious person, as I love inquiring in many fields of human knowledge.
 This curiosity led me to software development and this is the path I'm on right now.
 I want to take all my laboral experience and apply it in the software development world.<br><br>

 ## 👨🏾‍🎓 Education